 AND it would be great for 'after-school/swimming-keep-you-going-until-dinner-time' snacks.

-AND Hella was competing in a school Aquathlon (a long swim followed by a longer run, sandwiched together by that most challenging of events ‘getting dressed super quickly, under time pressure when you’re wet from the pool’ – not for the faint hearted) the next day and we all know that the most important things on these occasions are –
+AND Hella was competing the next day in a school Aquathlon (a long swim followed by a longer run, sandwiched together by that most challenging of events 'getting dressed super quickly, under time pressure when you're wet from the pool' - not for the faint hearted).
+We all know that the most important things on these occasions are -

 - Being able to leave school early.